Curriculum

 Required Minor or Certificate ( 15 credit hours)

-Completion of an undergraduate transcript-recognized minor or certificate in a different field.
+Completion of an undergraduate transcript-recognized minor or certificate (or completion of a second major) in a different field.
 Students must meet the minimum grade requirements and grade point average requirements of the program.

 Minors & Certificates Available